'The Invitation' Review

 RSVP "yes" and enjoy the party (Spoiler-free review)

-As a psychological thriller, the less you know the better.
-Its proposition: what if you received an invitation from someone you knew well; from someone who disappeared for a period of time and came back a completely different person?
+As a psychological thriller, the less you know, the better.
+Its proposition: what if you received an invitation from someone you knew well, from someone who disappeared for some time and returned a completely different person?
 While the answers appear simple, The Invitation illustrates an unnerving story about grief and the consequences of embracing the future with a false serenity.

-The Invitation follows estranged couple Will (Logan Marshall-Green) and Eden (Tammy Blanchard) as they reunite at a dinner party, two years after they divorce following the death of their son.
-The beautiful mid-century modern once occupied by Will and Eden, now occupied by Eden and her new partner David (Michael Huisman), exudes a new age vibe; a haven for new beginnings and soulful emulations.
+The Invitation follows estranged couple Will (Logan Marshall-Green) and Eden (Tammy Blanchard) as they reunite at a dinner party two years after their divorce following their son's death.
+The beautiful mid-century modern once occupied by Will and Eden, now occupied by Eden and her new partner David (Michael Huisman), exudes a unique age vibe, a haven for new beginnings and soulful emulations.
 There, Will and guests are treated to vintage wine, a revealing game of "I want," and a chance to rekindle seemingly lost friendships.
 Despite good intentions, Will can't shake an ominous feeling that Eden and her friends may have a mysterious and terrifying agenda.

-Much of The Invitation's 99 minute runtime plays out as a psychological struggle of discovery through the eyes of Will.
-Co-writer's Phil Hay and Matt Manfredi (Ride Along) infuse flashbacks of a time and a place that have all but dissolved into a present-day filled with uncertainty.
+Much of The Invitation's 99-minute runtime plays out as a psychological struggle of discovery through the eyes of Will.
+Co-writers Phil Hay and Matt Manfredi (Ride Along) infuse flashbacks of a time and a place that have all but dissolved into a present day filled with uncertainty.
 Logan Marshall-Green's (Prometheus) stoical performance comes across as effortless, balancing sadness with fear, leaving little doubt Eden and David's seemingly happy gathering is not what it seems.
-But to Eden and Will's closest friends, the signs are obvious.
-Will is still grieving and the viewer is eyewitness to this reality.
+But to Eden and Will's closest friends, the signs are apparent.
+Will is still grieving, and the viewer is an eyewitness to this reality.

-As the evening unfolds, walls begin to narrow and suspicion gives way to paranoia.
-Subtle complexities complicate the seemingly transparent scene - Barred windows, an ominous video, and peculiar encounters between guests "Sadie" (Lindsey Burdge) and "Pruitt" (John Caroll Lynch) transcend Will's paranoia into a perceived nightmare; ultimately dividing sympathies over Will's sanity and Will's well-being.
+As the evening unfolds, walls narrow, and suspicion gives way to paranoia.
+Subtle complexities complicate the seemingly transparent scene - Barred windows, an ominous video, and peculiar encounters between guests "Sadie" (Lindsey Burdge) and "Pruitt" (John Caroll Lynch) transcend Will's paranoia into a perceived nightmare, ultimately dividing sympathies over Will's sanity and Will's well-being.

-Director Karyn Kusama(Girlfight) crafts a masterful setting, maneuvering muted colors and vibrant characters; building suspense through isolation and limited character exposition.
+Director Karyn Kusama(Girlfight) crafts a masterful setting, maneuvering muted colors and vibrant characters, building suspense through isolation and limited character exposition.
 Eden and David's once welcoming mid-century modern transcends into the unrecognizable.
-Instilling a scene miles from LA’s seedy underbelly (see Nicolas Winding Refn's Drive), nestled in a place where the infamous Tate-LaBianca Manson murders feel within reach.
+They are instilling scenes miles from LA’s seedy underbelly (see Nicolas Winding Refn's Drive), nestled where the infamous Tate-LaBianca Manson murders feel within reach.

-The film's conclusion unveils the consequential significance to The Invitation's seemingly simple proposition, something I suspect may divide a few viewers.
-But the payoff comes with terrifying outcomes, reminding us that human emotion is potent; when forced to reconcile with a belief system that differs from one person to another, the journey to overcoming grief may be short lived.
+The film's conclusion unveils the consequential significance of The Invitation's seemingly simple proposition, which I suspect may divide a few viewers.
+But the payoff comes with terrifying outcomes, reminding us that human emotion is potent; when forced to reconcile with a belief system that differs from one person to another, the journey to overcoming grief may be short-lived.